CoEDL/elpis-wiki/2018-summer-workshop-elpis-steps.md

 5.4.
 Add your data.

-Put your audio and transcription files inside the *data* folder.
+Put the audio and transcription files you have for training into the *data* folder.
 Elpis can handle Elan .eaf files, Transcriber .trs files and Praat .TextGrid files.

 Please use 16bit 44.1kHz mono WAV files.